 * In exceptional cases, candidates lacking the required university qualifications may be admitted if their training and work experience is deemed sufficient and relevant.

-MASHLM and Tailored Programs are now open for applications.
+MAS and CAS/DAS programs are now open for applications.

 Apply by sending the following documents to mashlm [at] usi [dot] ch: